simonbatzner/electron-density/docs/guide.md

 Python can be obtained from a variety of sources; a distribution like Anaconda should come with Numpy, Scipy, and Matplotlib.
 Instructions for installing ESPRESSO and LAMMPS are available on their respective websites.

-We also make use of the following Python libraries for our analysis:
+We also make use of the following Python libraries and tools for our analysis:

 - Sklearn
 - PyMC
+- Jupyter Notebooks

 To facilitate the generation of the datasets and the analysis, we have developed a suite of helper objects and functions in the dataflow programming paradigm which are included in the [/util](https://github.com/simonbatzner/ML-electron-density/tree/master/util) folder (we suggest that you add this folder to your local Python path while using this code).
 The PWSCF suite of functions are designed to facilitate Quantum ESPRESSO calculations in a highly modular way; the PP suite of functions, for the use of the ESPRESSO postprocessing module.
 We also have code to assist the LAMMPS calculation.
 All of these functions are included in the [\util](https://github.com/simonbatzner/ML-electron-density/tree/master/util) folder in the repo.

+We present an exposition of our analysis in iPython notebooks throghout the Al and H2 subdirectories.
+Each one is labelled according to the regression method that it attempts (corresponding to steps 4 and 5 of our workflow).

-Individual folders
+## Individual folders

 The PWSCF set of objects is from Prof. Boris Kozisnky, the instructor for Applied Physics 275 (the course that this Repo began as a term project for).
 We developed a set of functions in order to facilitate the calculations.
 They are included in the util folder.

-Interested readers should visit the GitHub repo of our project; the 'start_here' folder includes various examples of things we
+Interested readers should visit the GitHub repo of our project; the 'start_here' folder includes various examples.

-## Overview of Repo